Financial-Times/treecreeper/packages/api-rest-handlers/README.md

 }
 ```

 All of these functions are factories that return the actual handlers.
-Each of them accepts the following options
+Each of the factories accepts the following options

 ```
 {